danninemx/project-issue-manager/README.md

 Share the deployed link with relevant parties and seek their feedback.

-(If you chose to deploy this app on your own server, be sure to share that URL.)
+(If you chose to deploy this app on your own server, be sure to share that URL with your customers and coworkers.)

 #### 4. Update status through to resolution